 CHAPTER/LESSON 1.
 WHO SHOULD INVEST?
 HOW TO DO IT?
 WHEN TO START?

 The simple approach to invest is to go to a financial advisor.
 I don't recommend this to start.
 Instead, I suggest you spend roughly an hour reading these Chapters and then decide whether you need an advisor.
 Why?
 For two reasons.
 First, they don't come cheap.
-Second, after you read these Chapters you can do as well or better than they can; for instance, in the the 10-year period ending in June 2019 only 8% of mutual funds that tried to beat the market were able to do better than the stock market recommendation in these Chapters.
+Second, after you read these Chapters you can do as well or better than they can; for instance, in the the 10-year period ending in June 2019 92% of stock mutual funds run by expert advisors did worse than the stock market recommendation in these Chapters.

 But before you begin investing there are at least two things you should do: